SanPen/GridCal/doc/md_source/short_circuit.md

 print(res_sc.get_voltage_3ph_df())
 ```

-The following figure shows the GridCal results for the voltage magnitude across the various system buses in the faulted
+The following figure shows the VeraGrid results for the voltage magnitude across the various system buses in the faulted
 phase a.
 As expected, there is a sharp voltage drop at the affected bus (634), as well as a significant reduction at
 the bus immediately upstream of the fault (633), which becomes more pronounced as the fault resistance decreases.